Types of Shredders

 secure; they chew paper into tiny, diamond-shaped scraps.
 They're also the

-secure.
-For private personal or business documents, experts recommend crosscut
+type, and P-7 is the most secure.
+For private personal or business documents, the

-examples of how finely the different kinds of shredders destroy documents.
+along with examples of how finely the different kinds of shredders destroy

 Paper shredder styles